-Appendix J Big Honkin' Tables
+Appendix J

+Tables of Results

 Table J.1 summarizes the symbols used in the tables throughout this appendix.
 For double-row table entries without a separation line, the upper row contains numbers for the faster of the non-uniform accesses and the lower row contains numbers for the slower.